beginning of content

 There are ways to naturally increase serotonin levels in your body, through lifestyle measures such as by:

-To search medicines by active ingredient or brand name, use the healthdirect Medicines search feature.
+LOOKING FOR A MEDICINE? — To search by brand name or active ingredient, use the Medicines information search feature.

 When should I see my doctor?

-If you have signs or symptoms of too much or too little serotonin it is very important to see a doctor.
+If you have signs or symptoms of too much or too little serotonin it is important to see a doctor.

 Never stop taking antidepressant medicines without talking to your doctor first.